Most recently updated on August 14, 2021

 We follow the local expressways to Interstate 10 and zoom past El Paso.
 We end our route there today, but there are some places along the border we need to visit first.

-The current border crisis is mostly happening about 8 hours southeast of this part of Texas in places such as Carrizo Springs.
+The border crisis has mostly been happening about 8 hours southeast of this part of Texas in places such as Carrizo Springs.
 Among the issues, the Biden administration spent much of March 2021 trying to find facilities to house more than 14,000 unaccompanied children who have arrived at the U.S. border.
 The children were part of the flow migrants from Mexico and Central America that have steadily streamed to the border the past two months.

 The towns we will visit today dealt with immigration issues during the four years of the Trump administration as well as facing some new immigration challenges today.